w3f/Grants-Program/applications/zenlink-smart-contract.md

 Jianbin Zhao is a senior backend dev with 5 years experience, and he is helping the team build the first DEX web application.

 Rui shi is a senior backend dev with 5 years experience.
-He is not only familar with C++/Rust, but also has good project experience on Subtrate development.
+He is not only familiar with C++/Rust, but also has good project experience on Substrate development.

 Hui Yuan has rich experience in product design and management.
 She has built many nice and user-friendly internet application.